 Common Booking Mistakes and How to Avoid Them

 The most expensive mistake involves booking a tech speaker for an AI-focused event or vice versa.
-When Forrester's 2024 Technology Leadership Survey found that 43% of event organizers reported speaker-audience mismatches, the primary cause was this category confusion.
+In our years of matching speakers to events, speaker-audience mismatches remain the primary driver of disappointing evaluations, and this category confusion is usually the root cause.

 Timing misalignments create problems too.
 Booking AI speakers too close to major AI conferences like NeurIPS or ICML (typically December and July respectively) reduces availability and increases fees.
 Tech speakers maintain more consistent availability throughout the year.